The Risk of Too Little Sun

 Why this matters

-When the vitamin D calculation, burn time model, and blood level estimator are in one shared library, there's zero chance of platform divergence.
+When the vitamin D calculation, MED safety model, and blood level estimator are in one shared library, there's zero chance of platform divergence.
 A Type III user in Denver gets the exact same burn time on iPhone and Android — down to the second.

 Previous versions maintained separate calculation code for each platform.
 Subtle differences crept in over years.
 That era is over.